jopereira/jopereira.github.io/_pages/about.md

 ## News

 - *Upcoming:* We are organizing [SRDS'2025 in Oporto!](https://srds-conference.org/)
-- *Upcoming: Fall/2025* We are starting the Master on Advanced Computing and the Master on Cybersecurity degrees at U. Minho.
+- *Upcoming: Fall/2025* We are starting the [Master in Advanced Computing](https://mca.di.uminho.pt/) and the [Master in Cybersecurity](https://mcs.di.uminho.pt/) degrees at U. Minho.
+- *Upcoming: Spring/2025* Visiting the [Chair for Decentralized Information Systems and Data Management](https://www.cs.cit.tum.de/dis/home/) in Munich.
+- *15/04/2025* Our paper "Rethinking BFT: Leveraging Diverse Software Components with LLMs" has been been accepted at [DSN Disrupt 2025](https://dsn2025.github.io/).
 - *01/11/2024* Our paper ["CRDV: Conflict-free Replicated Data Views"](http://dx.doi.org/10.1145/3709675) has been been accepted at [ACM SIGMOD'2025](https://2025.sigmod.org/sigmod_papers.shtml).
 - *Fall/2024* Visiting the [Carnegie Mellon Database Group](https://db.cs.cmu.edu/) with the [CMU-PT Visiting Faculty and Researchers Program](https://cmuportugal.org/media/cmu-portugal-will-be-hosting-18-research-visitors-to-carnegie-mellon-in-2024/).
-- *18/07/2024* Our paper ["When Amnesia Strikes: Understanding and Reproducing Data Loss Bugs with Fault Injection"](https://www.vldb.org/pvldb/vol17/p3017-ramos.pdf) has been accepted at [VLDB'2024](https://vldb.org/2024/?program-schedule).
-- *14/06/2024* Invited talk at [SiMoD Workshop](https://sfu-dis.github.io/simod/keynote_and_invited.html) (with [SIGMOD/PODS 2024](https://2024.sigmod.org/)).
-- *05/06/2024* Our paper ["Databases in Edge and Fog Environments : A Survey"](https://dl.acm.org/doi/10.1145/3666001) has been accepted at ACM CSUR.
-- *22/02/2024* Our team got the second place in the 4th edition of the [IN3+ Award](https://premioin3mais.pt/vencedor-da-4a-edicao-do-premio-in3/).

 Old [news](/news/).